CREATE TABLE

 • Do not specify NOT NULL for non-primary key columns.

-A primary key uniquely identifies rows in a table.
-It consists of one or more columns and must be specified when creating a table.
+A primary key uniquely identifies data in a table and consists of one or more columns.
+You must specify a primary key (PRIMARY KEY) when you create a table.

 Important

-Primary keys cannot be modified after creation.
-Design your primary key carefully before creating the table.
+The primary key cannot be modified after creation.
+Design your primary key carefully.

-The primary key can contain one or more VARCHAR (tag) columns, but only one TIMESTAMP column.
-All primary key columns must be VARCHAR or TIMESTAMP type.
+• The primary key columns must be of the VARCHAR or TIMESTAMP data type.

 Index expression (KEY|INDEX)